Topics on this page

 - NOT be financially eligible for Medical Assistance

 - have limited income and assets

-Individuals or couples must have income at or below 100% of the Federal Poverty Level (FPL), or a higher level set by their state.
-The 2012 monthly income limits posted on the Medicare website are:
+Income and Assets - Individuals or married couples must have income at or below 100% of the Federal Poverty Level (FPL).
+Current monthly income and asset limits are posted on the Medicare website.